JeffersonQin/cloudlab-api/README.md

 # About

-This profile shows how one can instantiate and interact with a Powder Experiment programmatically in order to accomplish fairly complicated tasks.
-This approach will be useful to experimenters with projects that require some level of automation.
+This profile shows how one can instantiate and interact with a Powder experiment programmatically in order to accomplish fairly complicated tasks.

 In `powder/experiment.py`, there is a class `PowderExperiment`, which serves as the main abstraction for starting, interacting with, and terminating a single